-When invoked manually on an Option 11C system, the program may be used to:
+When invoked manually on a Small System, the program may be used to:

-- conduct a complete test, as when the program is invoked automatically, except for switching the clocks - clear alarm indications and the maintenance display - perform a signaling test on a specific card or unit - perform a continuity test and signaling test on the Option 11C XPE shelf
+- conduct a complete test, as when the program is invoked automatically, except for switching the clocks - clear alarm indications and the maintenance display - perform a signaling test on a specific card or unit - perform a continuity test and signaling test on the Small System XPE shelf

-The Fiber Network Fabric Expansion extends and enhances the 5-group network architecture to 8 non-blocking (inter-group) Network groups, with a resulting expansion in network capacity to 8k timeslots available for Intergroup traffic.
+The Fibre Network Fabric Expansion extends and enhances the 5-group network architecture to 8 non-blocking (inter-group) Network groups, with a resulting expansion in network capacity to 8k timeslots available for Intergroup traffic.
 This is achieved by using OC-12 SONET rings, and adding additional network and PE shelves, cards and cables and software changes to allow using the expanded network capacity.
 This expansion increases the number of available loops from 160 to 256.
-This applies to the Option 81C only.
-Page 52 of 500 Basic commands
+This applies to Multi Group systems only.